bazelbuild/bazel/site/docs/skylark/bzl-style.md

 ## Rules

-*   Rules, aspects, and their attributes should use lower_case names (“snake case”).
+*   Rules, aspects, and their attributes should use lower_case names ("snake case").
 *   Rule names are nouns that describe the main kind of artifact produced by the rule, from the point of view of its dependencies (or for leaf rules, the user).
 This is not necessarily a file suffix.
 For instance, a rule that